DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 But it never hurts to look to one’s laurels.
-During the 1990s, as the property market was reaching a peak, it was decided that almost all alternative cultural venues around the harbor that had come out of the squatting scene and had settled into warehouses, such as the Grampians and Rieslings Amerika, had to disappear.
+During the 1990s, as the property market was reaching a peak, it was decided that almost all alternative cultural venues around the harbor that had come out of the squatting scene and had settled into warehouses, such as the Graansilo and Pakhuis Amerika, had to disappear.
 A group of local politicians and officials had been inspired by a field trip to cities such as Baltimore and Boston in the United States,[^17] and felt that the shores of the IJ, as the harbor’s water is called, had to become the city's